esteinig/netview/README.md

 ###Dependencies

-[RStudio]() is great for showing the network visualizations from networkD3 and plot networks with iGraph, highly recommended.
-The pipeline depends on some great packages and interfaces to graph analysis and visualization.
-Also check out [D3 by Mike Bostock](), if you haven't already!
+[RStudio]()is highly recommended as working environment.
+The pipeline depends on some great packages and code from the community:

 * [cccd]()
 * [networkD3]()